scruffaluff/scaffold-python/README.md

 The following diagram shows all possible files generated from scaffolding.
-If a file is followed by `{option: selection}`, then the path and its possible subcontents are only generated for that chosen context.
+If a file is followed by `{option: selection}`, then the path and its possible contents are only generated for that chosen context.

 ```
 {{project_name}}